 The Bottom Line

-It’s better to focus on eating a balanced diet that includes healthy fruits and vegetables rather than going on a detox diet.
+It’s better to focus on eating a balanced diet that includes more fruits and vegetables rather than going on a detox diet.
 If you’re trying to lose weight, try exercising more and eating moderately fewer calories, rather than going on a detox diet.
-Remember that any weight loss from a detox or crash diet will most likely not be permanent because you will regain the weight as soon as the fast is over.
+Remember that any weight loss from a detox or crash diet will most likely not be permanent as you’ll regain it once the fast is over.

 DISCLAIMER: